-- Refinancing: Refinancing involved an outright buy-out of a loan belonging to one financial institution with another for reasons such as better interest rates, longer repayment terms, among other things.
+- Refinancing: Refinancing involves an outright buy-out of a loan belonging to one financial institution with another for reasons such as better interest rates and longer repayment terms, among other things.

 - Construction: This loan is used by commercial property owners or wannabe commercial investors to improve their businesses, construct a property, or develop it for purely speculative purposes.

 - Fix-and-Flip: This mode of commercial real estate financing is used by small and large investors to develop properties that are later on sold at a profit.
-This facility is similar to the bridge loan in that it covers the deficit incurred between the time for waiting for longer-term financing.
+This facility is similar to the bridge loan in that it covers the deficit incurred during the time of waiting for longer-term financing.

 - Hard-money: These are loans that are associated with more established borrows in the real estate sector.
 Such loans are issued without necessarily having to go through all the red tape involved in acquiring similar loans.

-In the real estate, a typical borrower may be issued with a commercial loan that takes eight years with an amortization period of 25 years.
+In real estate, a typical borrower may be issued a commercial loan that takes eight years with an amortization period of 25 years.